 "Although artists from Picasso to Andy Warhol explored the possibilities of designing textiles and wallpapers, the former declared that his designs should never be used for upholstery.
 Picassos can be leaned against but not sat on....
 Extraordinary things can happen, not least in the hands of Charlotte Cory..."

 All Charlotte Cory's WALLPAPERS and matching CUSHIONS are available from www.graduatecollection.co.uk who will give a generous 15% discount on all first orders!
+Just mention you saw them on this website and who knows, they may even be a bit more generous!!

-The two different colourways of Charlotte Cory's National Portrait Gallery. note: the idea to use both colourways and make the wall stripy was mine!
+The three different colourways of Charlotte Cory's National Portrait Gallery. note: the idea to use both colourways and make the wall stripy was mine!
 It works very well, making the frames stand out even more from the wall.
 Try it someone!

 By popular demand: A rabbits only version of the popular Portrait Gallery wallpaper